Dniel97/RedSea/readme.md

 `lyrics_provider_order`: Defines the order (from left to right) you want to get the lyrics from

+`genre_language`: Select the language of the genres from Deezer to `en-US, de, fr, ...`

 `artwork_size`: Downloads (artwork_size)x(artwork_size) album covers from iTunes, set it to `0` to disable iTunes cover

 `resolution`: Which resolution you want to download the videos